futtta/autoptimize/readme.txt

 = 2.9.0 =
 * New: per page/ post Autoptimize settings so one can disable specific optimizations (needs to be enabled on the main settings page under "Misc Options").
 * New: "defer inline JS" as sub-option of "do not aggregate but defer" allowing to defer (almost) all JS.
-* Improvement: Image optimization now automatically switches between WebP & Jpeg even if lazyload is not active (lazyload is still required for AVIF-support).
+* Improvement: Image optimization now automatically switches between AVIF & WebP & Jpeg even if lazyload is not active (AVIF has to be explicitly enabled).
 * Improvement: re-ordering of "JavaScript optimization" settings
-* ... and more to come in next beta versions ...
 * Misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta)

 = 2.8.4 =